angelahatchman/HTML-Slider/README.md

 # HTML-Slider
-HTML Project, adds a slider with Owl Carouel
+HTML Project, adds a slider Owl Carouel to display some products.